-Driving time Franz Josef to Wanaka 285 km / 177 miles, 4 hours
+Travel time Franz Josef to Wanaka – 4 hours

 The change in landscape will amaze you as you travel down the West Coast, with glimpses of the Tasman Sea showing beneath rugged cliffs.
 Take the Haast Pass Highway and admire the waterfalls and mountains.
 There are many viewing points and short walks to break up the drive to Wanaka, an alpine paradise with views so good it’s hard to put down your camera.

 In the afternoon you have many options – you may want to visit Puzzling World, Wanaka’s illusional attraction, or the famous National Toy and Transport Museum.
 You may also want to take a look around Wanaka’s boutique shops, stroll around the lake’s edge, or indulge in one of the many activities on offer.